Hand and a UI card

 UI cards are among the most used elements in modern design.
 So, level up your design skills.
 Use these tips to present info in bite-sized, visually stunning UI cards in just a few minutes.
 Let’s dive in!

-What Are UI Cards?
+What are UI cards?

 Cards are UI elements that contain content and actions related to a single subject.
 A typical card layout features an image, title, description, and action(s).
 By applying these tips, you’ll be on your way to designing exceptional UI cards.